 Tolstoy tries to guide us away from the ‘Great Man’ notion of history—we think of Alexander the Great, Genghis Khan etc. And here we have Napoleon.
 The contemporary historical accounts say that, ‘Napoleon did this and he conquered that and he went there with his troops.’

-But Tolstoy does something which is very unusual and which, for his time, was pretty profound: he sees the conditions of the ordinary soldier on the battlefield.
+But Tolstoy does something which is very unusual in War and Peace and which, for his time, was pretty profound: he sees the conditions of the ordinary soldier on the battlefield.

 I mentioned earlier about how it’s difficult to impose meaning on our own contemporary time because stuff is still happening.
 He’s trying to stimulate our thinking about that.
 There is a line in the book where he says a battle might turn because one brave guy shouts out ‘hurrah’ (or something like that).
 But our historical interpretation, the way we would look at it, is that the battle was won because Napoleon planned A, B, C, D etc. and he was a great general.

 In a way, he shows us just how chaotic these events are.
 Once the battle starts, it’s so chaotic that the plan for the battle just goes out the window straightaway.

 “Recently, China has added an extra six years to their war with Japan, for patriotic reasons.
 History is not something that is fixed.
 It is something that is very malleable and can be rewritten.”